 Conversion of outbuildings forming part of a Grade II listed house into habitable accommodation.

-‘Conygar’ is one of the original houses constructed on the Four Oaks Estate and was designed in 1907 by renowned architects of the time Crouch & Butler, It was recently given listed status in recognition of the Arts & Crafts design of the property and grounds.
+‘Conygar’ is one of the original houses to be constructed on the Four Oaks Estate and was designed in 1907 by renowned architects of the time Crouch & Butler, It was recently given listed status in recognition of the Arts & Crafts design of the property and grounds.

 The property has extensive outbuildings including a yard with glazed roof leading to a building containing various store rooms and a coach house, there had also been a 1960’s ‘snooker room’ extension to the side of the property and adjoining the glazed yard which was not in-keeping with the original design.

-The new owner of the property having bought the main house interior up to date, wished to make use of the outbuildings which he had little use for, and to convert them into new habitable accommodation, including a large kitchen space to replace the original kitchen, which by modern standards was quite small.
+The new owner of the property having bought the main house interior up to date, wished to make use of the outbuildings which he had little use for, and convert them into new habitable accommodation, including a large kitchen space to replace the original kitchen, which by modern standards was quite small.

 Carrying out works on Listed buildings can be onerous and restrictive with regards to what can and cannot be done, Janes Architectural involved the Authorities Conservation / Listed Buildings Officer from an early stage to establish what would be both possible and acceptable with regard to the proposed works.